Mergers and acquisitions involving UK companies: October to December 2024

 We welcome any feedback on these changes.
 Please share your feedback by emailing MA@ons.gov.uk.

-We produce statistics on the number and value of mergers and acquisitions (M&A) transactions.
-This information is presented in the following way:
+We produce statistics on the number and value of M&A transactions.
+This information is presented so that:

-• each recorded transaction has resulted in a change of ultimate control of the target company
+• the transactions result in a change of ultimate control of the target company

 • all values are in current prices, and therefore have not been adjusted for the effects of inflation